 The Tennessee Retirement System, known also as RetireReadyTN, is one of the best-run state retirement systems in the country.
 Employees are split into a few intuitive categories, and understanding what you can expect to receive in retirement is fairly straightforward.
-If you want to consult an expert to discuss how to supplement your pension, SmartAsset’s SmartAdvisor tool could come in handy.
-Just answer a few questions, and you’ll be matched with up to three financial advisors in your area suited to your financial goals and preferences.
+If you want to consult an expert to discuss how to build your retirement plan, SmartAsset’s free financial advisor matching tool can pair you with up to three advisors who serve your area.

 Types of Retirement Systems in Tennessee

 While there are four entries in the below table, the different plans in the Tennessee Retirement System are quite similar.
 For employees hired on or after July 1, 2014, the plans are practically identical, with the exception of the Optional Retirement Plan (ORP).

 |Public Employee Retirement Plan||– Full-time state and local employees hired on or after July 1, 2014|

 |Legacy Pension Plan||– Full-time state and local employees hired before July 1, 2014|